RKB Mainichi Broadcasting: Jump to television

-Radio Kyushu received a request for a television license in 1955, becoming preliminary on November 22, 1956.
-On February 22, 1958, experimental television signals began (JOFR-TV, channel 4).
-At 11:50am on March 1, RKB TV began regular service, becoming the sixth commercial TV station in Japan.
+Radio Kyushu received a request for a television license in 1955, becoming preliminary on 22 November 1956.
+On 22 February 1958, experimental television signals began (JOFR-TV, channel 4).
+At 11:50am on 1 March, RKB TV began regular service, becoming the sixth commercial TV station in Japan.
 At the samme time as its launch, another company, Mainichi Seibu Television (西部毎日テレビ) obtained a broadcasting license to cover Kokura and the western side of Yamaguchi, using the JOGX-TV callsign.
-The two companies merged on August 1, 1958 (when the station in Kitakyushu was set to open) to form RKB Mainichi Broadcasting and the corporate logo changed in October.
+The two companies merged on 1 August 1958 (when the station in Kitakyushu was set to open) to form RKB Mainichi Broadcasting and the corporate logo changed in October.
 The station aired programming from KRT TV and Nippon Television in its early months.
 However, the opening of TV Nishinippon (initially licensed to Kitakyushu) caused the station to withdraw all NTV programs and became a sole KRT TV affiliate, joining its newly-launched Japan News Network in 1959 as a charter affiliate.
 RKB alongside KRT, HBC, CBC and ABC signed a co-operation agreement (the JNN agreement) in areas such as program production.
-On December 25, 1960, RKB TV suppressed the daytime breaks and started broadcasting a continuous schedule, running from the morning to late night.
+On 25 December 1960, RKB TV suppressed the daytime breaks and started broadcasting a continuous schedule, running from the morning to late night.
 In 1964, the company was listed at the Fukuoka Stock Exchange.
 In the same year, it signed its first international sister station agreement with KTVU from Oakland (which had just become a sister city to Fukuoka), which was an independent station at the time, then in 1967, it signed a new agreement with Busan MBC.
-On October 15, 1969, RKB opened JNN's Seoul bureau and dispatched reporters there.
+On 15 October 1969, RKB opened JNN's Seoul bureau and dispatched reporters there.